cthing/xmlwriter/README.md

 - Wait for the new release to be available on Maven Central
 - In a browser, go to the project on GitHub
 - Generate a release with the tag `<version>`
-- In the build.gradle.kts file
+- In the build.gradle.kts file, edit the `ProjectVersion` object
-    - Increment the `baseVersion` patch number
+    - Increment the version patch number
-    - Set `isSnapshot` to `true`
+    - Set the build type to `BuildType.snapshot`
 - Update the `CHANGELOG.md` with the changes in the release and prepare for next release changes
 - Update the `Usage` section in the `README.md` with the latest artifact release version
 - Commit these changes